Src65/PSD-analysis-/README.md

 (number of particles and area of each) as .xls for each field of view.

 # **Steps**
-*Particle Size Distribution (PSD) code first combines all .xls files within directory and saves as one .csv file.
+* Particle Size Distribution (PSD) code first combines all .xls files within directory and saves as one .csv file.
-*Transform particle area to Equivalent Spherical Diameter (ESD) 2)Then set histogram bin number and sizes dependent of particle sizes.
+* Transform particle area to Equivalent Spherical Diameter (ESD)
+* Then set histogram bin number and sizes dependent of particle sizes.
-3)Use numpy.histogram to obtain particle counts (ESD) per size bin.
+* Use numpy.histogram to obtain particle counts (ESD) per size bin.
-4)Normalize counts/bin by bin width.
+* Normalize counts/bin by bin width.
-5)Filter normalized counts so there are no zeros.
+* Filter normalized counts so there are no zeros.
-6)Function PSD uses parameters to put into optimize.minimize 7)use optimize.minimize to give best fit variables for power equation 8)Plot scatter of the center of bins(X) and normalized counts(Y) on log.log scale and plot new power equation with variables fromm max.min
+* Function PSD uses parameters to put into optimize.minimize
+* use optimize.minimize to give best fit variables for power equation
+* Plot scatter of the center of bins(X) and normalized counts(Y) on log.log scale and plot new power equation with variables fromm max.min